jorinvo/me/content/post/gettting-started-building-a-data-driven-business.md

 **Figuring out what's truly important for the business is as essential as the resulting metrics.**

 The whole point of these metrics is to support decision making by quantifying the important data points.
-The data doesn't have to be 100% accurate, but it has to follow a heuristic that points into a useful direction.
+The data doesn't have to be 100% accurate, but it has to point into a useful direction.
 The most interesting insights for strategic decisions are anomalies.

 **People want to find out something they don't already know.**